atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-implementation.md

 ## 2 Use the Data Warehouse

-You should avoid making any new views if possible.
-You should.
-The Data Mart is mostly a filtering of the views available in the Data Warehouse:
+You should create simple views that are not too different from the Data Warehouse if possible.
+The Data Mart is mostly a filtering of what is available in the Data Warehouse:

     CREATE VIEW
     	SELECT *
         FROM DataWarehouse.View

 Most if not all of the cleaning should have occurred when going from the Lake to the Warehouse.
-The big difference here is which views you are pulling in from the warehouse.
+The big difference here is which views and columns you are pulling in from the warehouse.

 If you do want to create aggregations for performance reasons that is fine, and if you want to combine data together we recommend using the wide table approach versus implementing something more complex like star schema.